MisterJenssen/RaspberryPiNAS/README.md

 NOTE: OMV will only work on the headless version of Raspbian OS

-NOTE: When adding a user to control your NAS, make sure it has also the necessary r/w/x access to the NAS folder
+NOTE: When adding a user to control your NAS, make sure the user has the necessary r/w/x access to the NAS folder